 The road runs through Harlyn itself, passing over a small bridge at the back of the beach.
-The Harlyn Inn is located here along with a small shop.
-However, the beach is not commercialised and still feels very special.

 The beach can be busy at this car park end, and slowly thins out as one walks further along.
 Half way along there are steps coming down to the beach, from The Field and Sandy Lane, where Raintree’s houses are located.
-Although quick to walk down to the lane to the pub and the car park, it is often ideal to come down the footpath and arrive at the centre of the beach.
+Although quick to walk down to the lane to the car park, it is often ideal to come down the footpath and arrive at the centre of the beach.

 The atmosphere at the far (west) end of the beach can often be very special – feeling almost tropical when warm and sunny.
 The water here is very clear, and there are interesting rock formations at the back of the beach.
 It’s great to explore right up to the rocks at the far end of the beach, below the Cellars, the farmhouse on the cliff path.
 This path does run along the top of beach, and itself is an attractive way to walk.